-Movement of Students with Disabilities to Less Restrictive Environments (District 75 Schools)
+Movement of Students with Disabilities to Less Restrictive Environments

-The metric score for this metric is based on how the school performed against its 2018-19 targets published in the previous year's School Quality Reports.
+The metric score for this metric is based on how the school performed against its 2018-19 targets in the previous year's School Quality Reports.
 The first digit reflects the highest target level achieved, and the two digits after the decimal point reflect how close the school was to the next higher target.